Customer Acquisition & Growth

 • Competitor Analysis: Study your competitors and their audiences.
 What market segments are they aiming for, and how are they meeting their needs?
 Identify any flaws in their strategy that you may exploit.

-2. Selecting the Right Acquisition Channels
+2. Select the Right Acquisition Channels

 Here’s how you can achieve this: